 - In 2000, the cost of acute outpatient and inpatient treatment of falling injuries sustained by people over the age of 64 in Finland was about 39 million euros.
 The expenses are expected to rise up to 72 million euros by 2030.
 [3.]

 Moving to Digital

-Completing risk analyses and forms along with filing risk scores ought to be brought into this decade.
-The practical implementation of risk assessment tools should support caregiving and not burden it.
+Completing risk analyses and forms along with documenting risk scores ought to be brought into this decade.
+The practical implementation of risk assessment tools should support nursing and not burden it.
 Paper forms are a burden to work.